 When the world moves, we move with it.

-Every year brings its own mix of headlines, surprises and opportunity and 2025 was no exception.
+Every year brings its own mix of headlines, surprises and opportunities and 2025 was no exception.
 Markets rose and dipped.
 The future came into focus.
 The world kept turning.
 And we turned with it, helping people stay on track even as life around us moved fast.

 Of course, it wasn't always straightforward.
 Economic signals were mixed, short-term events created uncertainty, and it took perspective to separate what truly mattered from passing noise.
 That's exactly what financial planning is designed to do – a rapidly shifting landscape is when planning can prove its worth.